jrmadsen/pyctest/docs/install.rst

 Supported Environments
 ======================

-PyCTest is tested, built, and distributed for python 2.7 3.5 3.6 on Linux/macOS
+PyCTest is tested, built, and distributed for python 2.7, 3.6, and 3.7 on Linux/macOS through conda-forge.
-and python 3.5 3.6 on Windows 10.
+Windows support is possible but Anaconda compiler issues within conda-forge with respect to ``std::unique_ptr`` are currently causing issues.

 Installing from Conda (Recommended)
 ===================================

-If you only want to run PyCTest, not develop it, then you should install through a package manager.
-Conda, our supported package manager, can install PyCTest and its dependencies for you.

 First, you must have `Conda <http://continuum.io/downloads>`_ installed, then open a terminal or a command prompt window and run::

-    $ conda install -c conda-forge PyCTest
+    $ conda install -c conda-forge pyctest

 This will install PyCTest and all the dependencies from the conda-forge channel.